• VAT-free shipping outside Norway

 • Mitochondrial function and ATP production.

-• Maintaining the cell's electric and chemical homeostasis.
+• Maintenance of the cell's electrical and chemical homeostasis.

-Oxidative stress can weaken ion pumps such as NA⁺/K⁺-Atpase, leading to depolarization (less negative TMP), reduced cell energy and increased vulnerability.
+Oxidative stress can impair ion pumps such as Na⁺/K⁺-ATPase, leading to depolarization (less negative TMP), reduced cellular energy and increased vulnerability.
 Antioxidants help maintain TMP by:

 • Stabilize electron transport chains in the mitochondria.